 Has your painting improved?

 Without any doubt, yes.
-The tutor on both my Flavours holidays was Hugh Tuckerman, and he is an absolute master at getting you to relax – both as a group, and as a painter.
+The tutor on both my Flavours holidays was an absolute master at getting you to relax – both as a group and as a painter.
 He sets you these brilliant little challenges to help you become less precious about your work.
 His first task for us in Amalfi was to paint a scene in five minutes.
 Five minutes?!
 Then he had us do it with the wrong hand.
 It’s impossible to stay precious under those conditions.
-Another time, Hugh had us painting with a piece of graphite attached to a long stick.
+Another time, he had us painting with a piece of graphite attached to a long stick.
 It was basically like writing while holding the end of a pen – impossible, in other words.
-And throughout it all, Hugh always manages to find something positive to say about your work.
+Throughout it all, he always manages to find something positive to say about your work.
 He’s so encouraging.
-And Hugh never criticises your work: instead, he really encourages you to work out what it is you’re not happy with, to narrow it down, at which point he’s brilliant at offering pointers to put things right.
-I learned masses from him about manipulating colour.
+And never criticises your work: instead, he really encourages you to work out what it is you’re not happy with, to narrow it down, at which point he’s brilliant at offering pointers to put things right.
+I learned a lot from him about manipulating colour.

 What has been the highlight of your trips?

-At the end of each week Hugh frames a couple of your pieces and holds a little exhibition of everyone’s work.
+At the end of each week, a couple of your pieces are framed and there’s a little exhibition of everyone’s work.
 Everyone’s invited, including the group at the neighbouring villa who were doing a cooking course.
-So there’s a lovely atmosphere and as someone travelling on their own, it’s a great way to meet likeminded people.
+So there’s a lovely atmosphere and as someone travelling on their own, it’s a great way to meet like-minded people.
 It was fun having people at the villa doing Pilates, as well – it just added a bit of colour, somehow.
-I was tempted to join them, but hadn’t brought the right gear.
+I was tempted to join them but hadn’t brought the right gear.
 Next time, perhaps.